Inzhenerka/docs.getdbt.tech/website/docs/docs/install-dbt-extension.md

 Users must complete registration within 14 days of installing the dbt extension.
 There are two ways to register:

 - Users without an existing dbt account can register quickly and easily through an online registration form.
-You only need to provide your name and email address.
-Having a dbt account is optional, but you can create one if you choose to.
+For the initial installation, you only need to provide your name and email address to complete the registration.
+Subsequent installations will require you to complete the entire [dbt account registration process](#accessing-your-dbt-account) to use the extension.
 - Users with an existing dbt account can connect their account using a `dbt_cloud.yml` credentials file.

 The VS Code extension is free for organizations with up to 15 users.